avaneev/biteopt/README.md

 strategy (this test function is solved by this strategy, but requires a lot of iterations).
-In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in real-world system that has a certain parameter value precison, a system may leave the "rogue" optimal regime easily).
+In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

 To some degree this strategy is immune to noise in the objective function.